 Are you planning on purchasing masks while you’re there?

 If you are planning on purchasing masks, you COULD pack FEWER masks with the expectation of getting more once there.
-We still recommend you pack enough masks so you aren’t stuck washing your cloth masks every day (meaning at LEAST one per person, per day).
-Also, while face masks have been well-stocked, we wouldn’t assume this will always be the case, so plan ahead!
+We still recommend you pack enough masks so you aren’t stuck washing your cloth masks every day (meaning at LEAST two per person, per day).
+Also, there might not be the sizes or styles you need available in the store, so plan ahead!

 So, just HOW many masks do you need to pack?

 Plan on packing enough cloth masks so you can go at least two days without having to wash them, so at least 4-5 masks per person.
-You can certainly pack more so that you NEVER have to wash them while on vacation, but we recommend you don’t bring only one mask.
+You can certainly pack more so that you NEVER have to wash them while on vacation, but we recommend you don’t bring only one mask if you plan on wearing masks throughout your trip.
 We also recommend bringing more than one style, and testing them out before you leave!

-And always, always, ALWAYS have at least one spare mask with you in the parks each day!
+And always, always, ALWAYS have at least one spare mask with you in the parks each day (again, if you plan on wearing masks throughout your trip)!
 Pack more than you think you’ll need, and you shouldn’t have to worry.
-Check out ten more top tips when it comes to wearing a face mask in Disney World here:
+Stay tuned to DFB for more Disney World news, updates, and info.

 Have you been stocking up on Disney-themed face masks?
 Let us know in the comments!